LinkedIn Ads

 1. Open up the LinkedIn Ads Library and search for a relevant competitor or brand.

-linkedin ads library company search
+linkedin ads library company search searching udemy ads

 1. Enter %FIRSTNAME% under search by keyword and select your relevant country and date range filters.

-linkedin ads library filters
+linkedin ads library filters searching for conversation ads

 1. From here you can browse all available variations based on your filters 🎉

-linkedin ad library results
+linkedin ad library showing conversation ad results from udemy

 If you don’t see any conversation ad messages you’ll likely need to adjust your filters or it’s possible your competitors or the relevant brands you’re researching aren’t actively testing this ad format.